FAQs

 Why 850mm and 1000mm round?

-We think the Family one metre internal cooking area is the ideal size for several reasons.
+We think the Family one metre internal cooking area is the ideal size for large families, entertaining and commercial use.
 You can cook several pizzas at once, or 3 roasting dishes in the Family oven, which is ideal if you want to cook your entrees or pizzas while the roast and vegies are cooking.
-The 850mm round Napoli is ideal for smaller areas but still fits 2-3 medium pizzas or 2 roasting dishes.
+The 850mm round Napoli is ideal for the average family and still fits 2-3 medium pizzas or 2 roasting dishes.
+Both ovens are much larger than the imported ones sold in hardware shops.

 Why a dome shape?